Ingredients

 - Boil until the spears are tender to the bite.
 For super skinny stalks, begin checking after a couple of minutes.
 For thicker spears, begin checking after four minutes.

 - Check for doneness and drain.
-To check if boiled asparagus is cooked, remove one, run it under cold water, and bite into it.
+Remove one, run it under cold water, and bite into it.
 If the bite makes you happy, drain the asparagus using a colander or remove the spears with tongs and pat dry.

 To Blanch

 - Set up the ice bath.
-Prepare an ice bath in a medium to large mixing bowl.
-Use plenty of ice, and add enough water just to cover it.
+Prepare an ice bath in a mixing bowl.
+Add ice halfway up the bowl and enough water to cover it.

 - Boil for one to three minutes.
 Boil the asparagus to your preferred tenderness.
-Thin asparagus only need a minute or two.
-Taste a couple of spears to know.
+Thin asparagus takes a minute or two.
 Blanched asparagus destined for another dish is typically cooked to slightly less than done.

 To Roast

-- Preheat and prepare.
-I like a 400° F to 425° F oven.
+- Preheat the oven to 400° F and prepare.
 Line a large baking pan with parchment or greased foil for easy clean-up.

 - Season and oil the asparagus.
-Toss your trimmed asparagus in a high-heat tolerant oil like avocado and season with plenty of salt.
-Spread the seasoned asparagus in one layer on the baking pan.
+Toss your trimmed asparagus in oil and season with salt and your favorite dried seasonings.
+Spread the seasoned stalks in one layer on the baking pan.

 - Roast until tender.
-Roast the asparagus until caramelized and tender, between 12 to 20 minutes.
+Roast the asparagus until caramelized and tender, between 12 and 20 minutes.
 Shake the pan or toss the asparagus with tongs occasionally to encourage even cooking.
-Cover the pan with foil if the spears threaten to over-brown before the thickest part of the stems is tender.
-After about 10 minutes, sneak a spear out and taste it for tenderness.
+Cover the pan with foil to prevent burning before tender.
+After about 10 minutes, taste one for tenderness.
 Continue checking for doneness every few minutes.
-All ovens heat differently, and no bunch of asparagus is the same.
-Cooking times will vary.

 To Sauté (Pan-Roasting)